The price Kiev must pay for IMF rescue: tackling vested interests

 KIEV With the first billions of dollars foreign aid in its pocket, Ukraine's government can now stay afloat long enough to embark on its radical reform drive, but the hard part is only just beginning.

-Ukraine received the first $5 billion (3.4 billion pounds) on Friday of $17.5 billion in aid promised by the International Monetary Fund.
+Ukraine received the first $5 billion on Friday of $17.5 billion in aid promised by the International Monetary Fund.
 But to receive the rest, it must implement reforms that mean taking on vested interests including pensioners, public sector workers and some of the country's most powerful oligarchs.

 Even if it manages to placate those groups and can start turning around the economy, all its work could by undone by another nosedive in the hryvnia currency, or by a renewal of fighting with pro-Moscow separatists in eastern Ukraine.